drakshapally6/Rainbow-poem/README.md

 # Rainbow-poem
-This is my irst rainbow poem
+This is my first rainbow poem